WiiWake3101/Wiiwake3101/README.md

 ###

 <h2 align="center">Hi 👋!
-My name is Vivek M G and I'm an Undergraduate CS student, from SRM Insitute of Science and Technology</h2>
+My name is Vivek M G and I'm an Undergraduate CS student, from SRM Institute of Science and Technology</h2>

 ###